ronchen1/ron_functions/R/weecodesnips-master/README.md

 # Wee code snips
-unique_table_functions: Functions to create a table (not data frame) of unique values in each column.
-Values on the same row are not connected in any relation.
+unique_table: two functions used to create a table of unique values in each column.
+Output is NOT data frame, hence values on the same row are not connected in any relation.